 The 7th Global Conference of INoGS, which will be held online through the platform at Embry-Riddle Aeronautical University, will continue the established tradition of interdisciplinary research in Genocide Studies.
 It will focus on the relationship between collective violence, including genocide, transitional justice, and reconciliation in societies in Europe and in former European colonies and postcolonial states.
 The conference will deal with a range of related subjects, such as aspects of transitional justice, reconstruction of multi-ethnic and multi-religious societies in the aftermath of conflict, case study specific topics, genocide and the child, radicalization, and gender violence in mass atrocity.

-Along with livestreamed panels and roundtables (which can be found through our program here), this conference will also feature video interviews with our Lifetime Achievement Award and Impact Award Winners (available throughout the conference through our video link here), as well as discussion boards relating to posters and blog posts from emerging scholars in the field (ongoing Monday 28 September through Friday 2 October).
+Along with livestreamed panels and roundtables, this conference will also feature video interviews with our Lifetime Achievement Award and Impact Award Winners available throughout the conference through our Awards page, as well as discussion boards relating to posters and blog posts from emerging scholars in the field (ongoing Monday 28 September through Friday 2 October).

 We hope you enjoy this historic conference held in these exceptional times.

 Conference Quick Links